Tips for PHP Security

 6 PHP Security Best Practices

-To create the most secure PHP websites and applications possible — and safeguard you and your customers’ sensitive data — start with these six PHP security best practices.
-However, remember that these PHP application security best practices are just the tip of hte iceberg when it comes to security.
+To create the most secure PHP websites and applications possible — and safeguard you and your customers’ sensitive data — start with these PHP security best practices.
+However, remember that these PHP application security best practices are just the tip of the iceberg when it comes to security.
 Your team should be constantly evaluating emerging threats and your susceptibility to them.

 1. Always Code With Security in Mind